NeilARaman/preppal/README.md

 ## Contributing

-We welcome contributions!
+Contributions are always welcome!
 Please feel free to submit a Pull Request.

 1. Fork the repository
 2. Create your feature branch (`git checkout -b feature/AmazingFeature`)